MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Introduction

 \section{Introduction}

-Since the development of Shakey~\cite{nilsson1984shakey} and its STRIPS-based planning system~\cite{fikes1971strips}, task planning has been one of the most important capabilities in the construction of robot intelligence.
-Classical planning systems were constructed based on domain knowledge from human experts~\cite{hoffmann2001ff,baier2009heuristic,helmert2006fast,hopcroft2001introduction,pnueli1989synthesis}.
-Recent advancements in large language models (LLMs) have produced a new way of building task planning systems, i.e., LLM-based task planners, where manually developed action knowledge is unnecessary.
-LLMs have demonstrated impressive performance in language understanding and commonsense reasoning, e.g., as in GPT-4, Claude 3.5 and Gemini.
-Such capabilities of LLMs have equipped robots with the competence of directly mapping descriptions of task planning problems to solutions~\cite{ahn2022can, singh2023progprompt, huang2022language, rana2023sayplan, liu2023llm+, ding2023integrating}.
-Despite the successes in LLM-based task planning (as reviewed in recent survey articles~\cite{kawaharazuka2024real,pallagani2024prospects}), there is a gap in proper research studying their security issues, which motivated the development of this research.
+Task planning has been a core capability in robot intelligence.
+Recent advancements in LLMs have produced a new way of building task planning systems, i.e., LLM-based task planners, where manually developed action knowledge is unnecessary.
+LLMs have demonstrated impressive performance in language understanding and commonsense reasoning, as in GPT-5, Claude 4.5 and Gemini.
+Such capabilities of LLMs have equipped robots with the competence of directly mapping descriptions of task planning problems to solutions~\cite{brohan2023can, singh2023progprompt, huang2022language, ding2023integrating}.
+Despite the successes in LLM-based task planning ~\cite{kawaharazuka2024real,pallagani2024prospects}, the security landscape of such systems remains only partially explored, leaving potential new attack vectors that could still stealthily compromise the planning process, motivating this research.

 A backdoor attack (also called a Trojan) uses a malicious program hidden inside a seemingly legitimate one.
-When the user executes the presumably innocent program, the malware inside the Trojan can be used to open a backdoor into the system through which attackers can penetrate the system~\cite{nguyen2021wanet, zheng2023trojvit}.
-To attack a machine learning system, one can inject the training dataset with poisoned samples that contain a specific trigger, and attacks are activated by the trigger to produce malicious output at the deployment phase~\cite{backdoor-survey}.
-To be deemed successful, a backdoor attack should ensure a high \emph{attack success rate} when the trigger is present while maintaining a high \emph{task success rate} with clean input (no trigger).
-Despite the rich literature on backdoor attacks in security~\cite{gu2019badnets,zhang2021trojaning,zheng2023trojvit,rakin2020tbt}, we are not aware of existing research on backdoor attacks within the robotics context.

-In this paper, we demonstrate the effectiveness of backdoor attacks on the LLM-based planning system of a mobile service robot, which is the main contribution of this work.
-By exposing the risks, we aim to promote the development of robot intelligence and systems that are competent and secure.
+When the user executes the presumably innocent program, the malware inside the Trojan can be used to open a backdoor in the system through which attackers can penetrate it~\cite{nguyen2021wanet, gu2019badnets, blend}.
+To attack a machine learning system, one can inject the training dataset with poisoned samples containing a specific trigger, and attacks are activated by the trigger to produce malicious output at the deployment phase~\cite{backdoor-survey}.
+In this work, we demonstrate the effectiveness of multi-trigger backdoor attacks on the LLM-based planning system of a mobile service robot, which is the main contribution of this work.